|Classification:||erosional cave Tectonic cave Lower Precambrian sandstones and quartzites of the Venezuelan Guiana Shield|

 |As far as we know this information was accurate when it was published (see years in brackets), but may have changed since then.

 Please check rates and details directly with the companies in question if you need more recent info.

 In reality there are no dinosaurs, but still the tepui are enormously interesting.
-Precambrian rocks, among the oldest rocks on earth, composed mainly of sandstone with high content of quartz, often quartzite, resited erosion for billions of years.
-Nevertheless they were eroded, and the plateaus are only a small rest of the formeally huge plain.
-Cut into islands by rivers, which formed valleys and gorges.
-Cueva del Fantasma is interpreted as the remain of an impressive gorge.
+Precambrian rocks, among the oldest rocks on earth, composed mainly of sandstone with high content of quartz, often quartzite, resisted erosion for billions of years.
+Nevertheless they were eroded, and the plateaus are only a small rest of the formerly huge plain.
+Cut into segments by rivers, which formed valleys and gorges, they became islands, table mountains, separated by wide valley or even plains.
+Cueva del Fantasma is interpreted as the remains of an impressive gorge.
 The narrow gorge collapsed at the rim and was thus closed to form an enormous cavern.

-This cave is so huge, it is big enough for two helicopers landing on the floor.
+This cave is so huge, it is big enough for two helicopters landing on the floor.
 A waterfall coming down one wall forms a small pond at the floor.

 The cave was discovered by helicopter by the team of Charles Brewer-Carías.
 He is world famous among cavers for his numerous finds of quartzite caves in the tepuis of Venezuela.
 When he first saw the cave he remembered the cave that served as a refuge for the character The Walking Ghost, illustrated by Lee Falk.
 The comics were featured in the Sunday press.